 - professional assessment and analysis of risk.

-Learning lessons from past mistakes and missed opportunities highlighted in Safeguarding Adult Reviews (see Safeguarding Adult Reviews), Serious Case Reviews and other reports emphasise the need for quality recording especially when managing abuse, neglect and risk.
+Learning lessons from past mistakes and missed opportunities highlighted in Safeguarding Adult Reviews (see Safeguarding Adults Reviews chapter), Child Safeguarding Practice Reviews and other review reports have emphasised the need for good quality case recording especially when managing abuse, neglect and risk.
 This includes providing rationales for actions and decisions, whether or not they were taken, and if not the reasons for this.

-Quality recording of adult safeguarding not only safeguards adults, but also protects workers by evidencing decision making based on the information available at the time.
-See the University of the West of England: The Importance of Keeping Records http://learntech.uwe.ac.uk/communicationskills/Default.aspx?pageid=1938.
+Quality recording of adult safeguarding work not only helps to keep adults safe, but also protects workers by evidencing decision making based on information which was available at the time.

 1.1 Access to records

-Practitioners should bear in mind at all times that adults, or their representatives, can request access to their files at any time.
+Practitioners should bear in mind that adults, or their representatives, can request access to their files at any time.
 Records should, therefore, be made in line with the guidance in Section 4, Case Recording Checklist).

-Case records may be made available to the courts in the event of a safeguarding or criminal enquiry and adult users of services may request access to information on their case file.
-Records may also be disclosed in courts in civil actions.
+Case records may also be made available to the courts in the event of a safeguarding or criminal enquiry.

 The use of genograms, chronologies and assessment records can help organise and analyse information.